iterative/dvc.org/static/docs/tutorial/preparation.md

 ### Expand to learn how to download on Windows

-Windows does not ship `wget` utility by default, so you'll need to use browser to download `code.zip`.
+Windows doesn't ship `wget` utility by default, so you'll need to use browser to download `code.zip`.

 </details>